Food as Medicine in Practice

 Moderator

-Elizabeth Polinard is the Ascension Texas Nursing Professional Development Practitioner for Perinatal Services, and is a clinical affiliate faculty member at Dell Medical School at the University of Texas at Austin.
-In these roles, she conducts research and develops clinical education for both new and experienced nurses as well as other healthcare providers.
+Elizabeth Polinard is the Ascension Texas Nursing Professional Development Practitioner for Perinatal Services.
+She conducts research and develops clinical education for both new and experienced nurses as well as other healthcare providers.
 Additionally, as the co-founder and program supervisor of the Food is the Best Medicine program and the co-founder and chair of the Ascension Texas Council on Racial and Health Equity, Elizabeth is committed to creating a world in which health disparities no longer exist.

 Kelseanna Hollis-Hansen is an Assistant Professor of Public Health at UT Southwestern Medical Center in Dallas, Texas.
 As Principal Investigator and Director of the Nutrition Initiatives & Community Health Equity lab, Dr. Hollis-Hansen’s work aims to develop effective food retail interventions for areas with limited access to food and identify the impact of food is medicine programs developed with and for people that use food pantries and safety-net health clinics.